atata-framework/atata/README.md

 ## License

 Atata is an open source software, licensed under the Apache License 2.0.
-See [LICENSE.txt](LICENSE) for details.
+See [LICENSE](LICENSE) for details.